Rep. Elaine Luria announces she’ll run for reelection, citing significance of work on Jan. 6 committee

 “While I listened to the shouts of the throngs of rioters overrunning the capitol,” Luria wrote, “as they attacked both the physical seat of our government and the core foundations of our democracy, I said these words, ‘I don’t recognize our country today and the members of Congress who have supported this anarchy do not deserve to represent their fellow Americans.’ ”

 Luria, a former Navy commander who lives in Norfolk, was drawn into Rep. Robert C. “Bobby” Scott’s (D) 3rd District and said she was still evaluating the logistics of whether to relocate.
-But she stressed she also owns a home in Virginia Beach, has run a small business in based in both Virginia Beach and Norfolk, and in her last tour in the Navy commanded a unit in Virginia Beach.
+But she stressed she also owns a home in Virginia Beach, has run a small business based in both Virginia Beach and Norfolk, and in her last tour in the Navy commanded a unit in Virginia Beach.
 Members of Congress aren’t required to live in the districts they represent.

 Military issues are likely to feature heavily in the campaign, especially considering the candidates’ military backgrounds.
-Luria emphasized her work on funding and equipping the military to confront threats abroad including from China — she was one of the first Democrats to support boosting top line military funding by $25 billion despite calls from the liberal wing of the party to slash it.
+Luria emphasized her work on funding and equipping the military to confront threats abroad including from China — she was one of the first Democrats to support boosting top-line military funding by $25 billion, despite calls from the liberal wing of the party to slash it.

-She has one Democratic challenger in the primary, Neil Smith, who announced his run on Sunday saying he believed competition would be healthy and Democratic voters deserved to have an alternative to Luria.
+She has one Democratic challenger in the primary, Neil Smith, who announced his run Sunday saying that he believed competition would be healthy and that Democratic voters deserved to have an alternative to Luria.